 The Prime family of interactive systems provides a productive, easy-to-use environment for program development in a wide variety of languages.
-COBOL 74, BASIC/VM, FORTRAN 66, FORTRAN 77, PL/I Subset G, RPG II V-Mode Compiler, Pascal, C and Prime Macro Assembler (PMA) are supported on all Prime 50 Series systems.
+All Prime 50 Series systems support COBOL 74, BASIC/VM, FORTRAN 66 and 77, PL/I Subset G, RPGII V-Model Compiler, Pascal, C and Prime Macro Assembler (PMA).

-Prime languages employ common call conventions.
-That means programs written in one Prime language can call routines written in another, allowing program development time to be saved by utilizing existing routines written in other Prime languages.
+Prime languages employ a common procedure call architecture.
+That means programs written in one Prime language can call routines written in another, saving program development time by utilizing existing routines written in other Prime languages.